-7. S172 statement
+7. Section 172 statement

-As required by Section 172 of the Companies Act, a director of a company must act in the way he or she considers, in good faith, would likely promote the success of the company for the benefit of the shareholders.
+As required by section 172 of the Companies Act 2006 (the "Act"), a director of a company must act in the way he or she considers, in good faith, would likely promote the success of the company for the benefit of the shareholders.
 In doing so, the director must have regard, amongst other matters, to the following issues: